wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3.1.md

 ## 8. Conclusion and Outlook

 The evidence presented here supports a **single universal scale-coupling** δ that organizes small but persistent residuals across domains separated by 61 orders of magnitude.
 The centerpiece is a **parameter-free lab-to-cosmos validation**: a laboratory ratio β/α predicts the cosmological decay constant k observed by JWST/MIDIS, without tuned parameters.
+The laboratory result relies on a **physics-informed mapping**, validated by model selection and consistency checks, to connect platform-specific measurements to the universal scale.

 Beyond the results reported here, the framework's universality is reinforced by a **publicly auditable prediction ledger** that organizes anomalies and prospective tests across other domains (from particle physics to atmospheric science).